CloudLabsAI-Azure/acme-fitness-store/lab-guide/Getting-started.md

 1. If a **Welcome to Microsoft Azure** popup window appears, click **Maybe Later** to skip the tour.

-1. Now you will see Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.
+1. Now you will see the Azure Portal Dashboard, click on **Resource groups** from the Navigate panel to see the resource groups.

    ![](Images/select-rg.png "Resource groups")

 1. Confirm that you have all resource groups present as shown below.
-Open **Modernize-java-apps** resource group and verify the recources present in it.
+Open the **Modernize-java-apps** resource group and verify the resources present in it.

    ![](Images/mja-verify-rg.png "Resource groups")

-1. Now, click on the **Next** from the lower right corner to move to next page.
+1. Now, click on the **Next** from the lower right corner to move to the next page.